NOVEMBER 15TH, 2017

 FEBRUARY 21ST, 2017

-New Journal Article Published: Online Communication and Well-Being Does communication on social network sites (SNSs) or instant messengers (IMs) reinforce or displace face-to-face (FtF) communication, and how do the three channels affect loneliness and life satisfaction?
+Journal Article on Frequency of Online and Offline Communication and its longitudinal Relations to Well-Being Does communication on social network sites (SNSs) or instant messengers (IMs) reinforce or displace face-to-face (FtF) communication, and how do the three channels affect loneliness and life satisfaction?
 Similar questions about the impact of modern communication technology have a long tradition in communication science.
 In the project, we wanted to look at these questions from a longitudinal perspective.
 More specifically, we used cross-lagged structural equation modeling based on a representative panel from Germany.
 We found that SNS communication increased both FtF and IM communication 6 months later.
 Likewise, IM communication at T1 increased SNS communication at T2.
 FtF, SNS, and IM communication did not affect loneliness, and FtF and IM communication did not change life satisfaction.
 However, communication on SNSs slightly increased life satisfaction.
 Thus, the data indicated that conversing via SNSs and IM has a mainly reinforcing effect instead of replacing traditional FtF communication.
 Furthermore, the results suggest that online communication generally does not lead to less well-being.
 The article was published in the Journal of Computer-Mediated Communication (Link).

 FEBRUARY 05TH, 2017

-New Research Report Published: Privacy Attitudes and Behaviors of the German Population With this report, we present the results of a representative study on privacy attitudes, perceptions, and behaviors in the German population.
+Research Report on Privacy Attitudes and Behaviors of the German Population With this report, we present the results of a representative study on privacy attitudes, perceptions, and behaviors in the German population.
 The findings in this report stem from the first wave of an on-going longitudinal panel study in which a representative panel of participants was surveyed five times over the course of three years.
 The first wave, which was conducted in May 2014, was completed by 3,278 participants.The aim of this survey is to help generate profound knowledge about the German population's attitudes, behaviors, and perceptions surrounding privacy.
 In sum, we observed the following key findings:

 - Germans generally do not believe that the importance of privacy has decreased in our society.